CSSachse/Fireworks-v-2013/README.md

 # Fireworks-v-2013
-Annual HTML5 firework animation, this time with interactive features
+Annual HTML5 firework animation for 2014 new year, this time with interactive features (uploaded retroactively)